Mandervick/Learning-HTML/README.md

 ![image](https://github.com/user-attachments/assets/9d929272-edc2-4bbf-aad3-68342a176131)

 ## Changes to Wireframes
-Please see the highlighted text on file: "
+Please see the highlighted text on the file: "Final Wireframes with Annotations.pptx".

 ### Final wireframes
 Shown at the bottom of the file.